turbot/steampipe-plugin-tailscale/docs/table/tailscale_tailnet.md

 # Table: tailscale_tailnet

-A tailscale tailnet is a source to destination connection between any two nodes in a tailscale.
+Tailscale tailnet is a source to destination connection between any two nodes in a tailscale.

+## Examples

-## Basic info
+### Basic info

 ```sql
 select